-Until recently, Dr. Alcorn was Chief of the Office of Commercial Programs for the Goddard Space Flight Center.
-In 2005, he became Assistant Director For Standards/Excellence and Applied Engineering and Technology Directorate
+Until recently, Dr. Alcorn was the chief of the office of commercial programs for the Goddard Space Flight Center.
+In 2005, he became assistant director for Standards/Excellence and Applied Engineering and Technology Directorate.

 30 - Marjorie Stewart-Joyner: hairdresser, psychologist, inventor

-Marjorie Stewart-Joyner, was an African-American woman who invented the permanent wave machine with a double function: it could add curl to straight hair and also it could be used to straighten curly hair.
+Marjorie Stewart-Joyner was an African-American woman who invented the permanent wave machine, a hairdressing implement with a double function: it could be used to both curl and straighten the hair.

 “It all came to me in the kitchen when I was making a pot roast one day, looking at these long, thin rods that held the pot roast together and heated it up from the inside.
 I figured you could use them like hair rollers, then heat them up to cook a permanent curl into the hair.”-Marjorie Stewart Joyner

-Marjorie also became a national supervisor for over 200 beauty colleges owned by Madame C.J.
+Stewart-Joyner also became a national supervisor for over 200 beauty colleges owned by Madam C.J.
 Walker, eventually joining the board of directors.

-Marjorie Stewart was born on October 24, 1896, in the Blue Ridge Mountains of Virginia to parents who were both descended from African slaves.
+Marjorie Stewart was born on October 24, 1896, in Monterey, Virginia to parents who were both descended from African slaves.
 She was the granddaughter of a slave and a slave owner.

-When Marjorie was a teenager her family joined the Great Migration, moving to Chicago where many African-Americans were moving for better job opportunities and a better life.
+When Stewart was a teenager, her family joined the Great Migration, moving to Chicago where many African-Americans were moving for better job opportunities and a better life.

-Back in the 1920s, In order to straighten tightly-curled hair, they could do so only by using a stove-heated curling iron.
+In the 1920s, in order to straighten tightly-curled hair, the only method was to use a stove-heated curling iron.
 This was very time-consuming since only one iron could be used at a time.
-In 1926, Joyner was determined to make this process faster, easier and more efficient.
+In 1926, Stewart-Joyner was determined to make this process faster, easier, and more efficient.

-Marjorie imagined that if a number of curling irons could be arranged above a women’s head, they could work at the same time to straighten her hair all at once.
+Stewart-Joyner was apparently inspired by the pins used when making pot roast that heated the meat from the inside.
+She imagined that if a number of heated curling irons could be arranged above a women’s head, they could work at the same time to curl or straighten her hair all at once.
 Her solution and invention not only straighten but also provide a curl in a convenient manner.

-Joyner thought that it could be possible to connect 16 rods to a single electric cord inside of a standard drying hood.
-A woman wearing the hood for the prescribed period of time would get her hair straightened or curled.
+Stewart-Joyner developed a device that consisted of 16 rods connected to a single electric cord inside of a drying hood.
+A client would wear the hood for a given period of time to set the curls.

-After two years of work, Joyner completed her invention and patented it in 1928.
+After two years of work, Stewart-Joyner completed her invention and patented it in 1928.
 She called it the “Permanent Waving Machine.”

 Her device was an immediate success.
 The curl that it added would often stay in place for several days, whereas curls from standard curling iron would generally last only one day.

-In 1945, Joyner co-founded the United Beauty School Owners and Teachers Association along with Mary Bethune McLeod.
-Marjorie tirelessly helped to raise money for African American colleges and founded the Alpha Chi Pi Omega Sorority and Fraternity in an effort to raise professional standards for beauticians.
+In 1945, Stewart-Joyner co-founded the United Beauty School Owners and Teachers Association, along with Mary Bethune McLeod.
+She tirelessly helped to raise money for African American colleges and founded the Alpha Chi Pi Omega Sorority and Fraternity in an effort to raise professional standards for beauticians.

-She was awarded a bachelor’s degree in psychology from Bethune-Cookman College in Daytona Beach, Florida in 1973.
-She was 77 years old.
+Stewart-Joyner was awarded a bachelor’s degree in psychology from Bethune-Cookman College in Daytona Beach, Florida in 1973.

 Marjorie Joyner died on December 7, 1994, at the age of 98.
-Her legacy of creativity and selfishness has served to inspire many generations.
+Her legacy of creativity and selflessness has served to inspire many generations.

 31 - Henry Blair: farmer, inventor

-Henry Blair was a farmer, an inventor, and best known as the second African-American to hold a United States patent.
+Henry Blair was a farmer and inventor who is best known as the second African-American to hold a United States patent.